 CV tips

-It is the first impression and your calling card for a new assignment or job.
-So make sure you are found, viewed and selected.
+It’s the first impression and your business card for a new assignment or job.
+So make sure you get found, viewed, and selected.
 We have some advice that will help us both.

 1. Start with your personal details

-Make sure your CV starts with clear personal details: name, email address, phone number, date of birth, address and gender.
+Ensure your CV begins with clear personal information: name, email address, phone number, date of birth, address, and gender.
 This helps automated systems, such as those used by recruiters, to process your data correctly.

 Use the first few lines of your CV to introduce yourself.
-Describe who you are, what your strengths are and what you are looking for in your next job or assignment.
-Keep it short and relevant.
+Describe who you are, where your strengths lie, and what you are looking for in your next job or assignment.
+Keep it brief and relevant.

 3. List your work experience in chronological order

-Start with your most recent work experience and work backwards in time.
-For each position, state:
+Start with your most recent work experience and work backward in time.
+For each position, include:

 • The name of the employer.